Table of Contents

-If the nerve cells of these centers do not communicate, or if the connecting nerve pathways are damaged, there is a misregulation of the consciousness.
+If the nerve cells of these centers do not communicate, or if the connecting nerve pathways are damaged, there is misregulation of the consciousness.

 Falling Into Coma

-According to ancient Greek, a coma is nothing more than a “deep sleep.”
+According to ancient Greek, a coma is nothing more than “deep sleep.”
 Recognizable is the coma for the medical practitioner in the closed eyes, the impossibility of arousing the patient and the fact that he does not react to pain.
 A coma can have a pathological cause or can be artificially initiated.
 Any form of coma is life-threatening.
-In addition, there is no uniform concept of this syndrome.
+In addition, there is no uniform concept for this syndrome.